clean-code-craft-tcq-1/current-ranges-c-Padmashree-DJ/README.md

 Implement one failing test and at least one passing test:

 - 1. "Case for detecting number of continuous range in the reading array given" the name of a **passing** test
-- 2. "Case for detecting number of continuous range in the reading array given:Failing" the name of a **failing** test
+- 2. "Case for detecting continuous range: Failing" the name of a **failing** test